American Association of State Highway and Transportation Officials: Publications

 In addition to its publications, AASHTO performs or cooperates in research projects.
 One such project is the AASHTO Road Test, which is a primary source of data used when considering transport policies and the structural design of roads.
-Much of AASHTO's current research is performed by the National Cooperative Highway Research Program (NCHRP) which is administered by the Transportation Research Board (TRB) of the National Research Council.
+Much of AASHTO's current research is performed by the National Cooperative Highway Research Program (NCHRP) which is administered by the Transportation Research Board (TRB), a division of the National Academy of Sciences, Engineering, and Medicine.

 AASHTO re:source, formerly the AASHTO Materials Reference Laboratory (AMRL), accredits laboratories.
 Accreditation is often required to submit test results to state DOTs.
 For example, a contract for the construction of a highway bridge may require a minimum compressive strength for the concrete used.
 The contract will specify AASHTO Test Designation T 22, "Compressive Strength of Cylindrical Concrete Specimens," as the means of determining compressive strength.
 The laboratory performing T 22 will be required to be accredited in that test.

 AASHTO coordinates the numbering of Interstate Highways, U.S. Highways, and U.S. Bicycle Routes.